-Accounting provides information about a company, and communicates said information to interested parties.
+Accounting provides information about a company, and communicates that information to interested parties.
 Hence, it is known as the language of business.
 Accounting has several branches or fields of specialization.
-One of them, and arguably the most famous among others, is financial accounting.
+One of them, and arguably the most famous, is financial accounting.

 Financial accounting is the branch of accountancy that deals with the preparation and presentation of reports called financial statements.
 The financial statements present a company's condition, results of operations, cash flows, and other information.